 If you meet all three qualifications, then congratulations!
 You are eligible to open up this type of account.

-Afterwards, they will discuss the best plan suited to how much money you want to save and consider any risk factors like age, profession and financial circumstances before setting up a meeting time for when they come round!
+Afterward, they will discuss the best plan suited to how much money you want to save and consider any risk factors like age, profession, and financial circumstances before setting up a meeting time for when they come around!

 The whole process should only take about half an hour, and then you are set to go!